Razer ID

 Design Iterations & Testing

-• Double accordion layouts
+• Double accordion layout

 • Scrollable container design (version 1)